Dr. Linda Lara-Jacobo – Doctorat en sciences de l’eau Institut national de la recherche scientifique (INRS), Quebec, Canada.

 Camila is currently applying her expertise in environmental epigenetics and the use of cutting-edge omics technologies to understand the effects of harmful algae blooms (HABs) during early-life stages of fish, and how those could potentially impact later life stages and subsequent offspring.

-Simon is a graduate student in Applied Biosciences (M. Sc.) at Ontario Tech University, and is currently investigating the effects of perfluorocarbons (PFCs), a large class of synthetic compounds which have been in wide use in industry and consumer products for the past 50 years.
-Simon is especially interested in the effects of PFCs on lipid metabolism in fish and how seasonal dietary changes may affect toxicity.
-Another pertinent question is whether PFCs will impact energy stores in fish, and if so, what potential impacts this could have at the level of the food chain.
+Simon is a graduate student in Applied Biosciences (M. Sc.) at Ontario Tech University, and is currently investigating the effects of Per & Poly-fluoroalkyl substances (PFAS), a large class of synthetic compounds which have been in wide use in industry and consumer products for the past 50 years.
+Simon is especially interested in the effects of PFAS on lipid & carbohydrate metabolism in fish and how seasonal dietary changes may affect toxicity.

 When he is not doing research, some of Simon’s favorite activities are fishing, camping or anything else that involves getting out in nature.
 As a young child, Simon always had a great appreciation for the natural world and this is one of the factors that made him interested in aquatic toxicology.

-Summer 2019 Lab Group.
-From left to right: John Guchardi, Dr. Jordan Anderson, Christine Flaherty, Dr. Simmons, Simon Pollard, Cashmeira-Dove Tyson, Sushmitha Srinivasan, Dr. Camila Athanasio
+From left to right: John Guchardi, Dr. Jordan Anderson, Christine Flaherty, Dr. Simmons, Simon Pollard, Cashmeira-Dove Tyson, Sushmitha Srinivasan, Dr. Camila Athanasio.

 From left to right: Jessica Leger, Dr. Simmons, Jordan Anderson, Nancy Tannouri.